hyperspy/hyperspy/doc/user_guide/getting_started.rst

 and `this
 <https://github.com/downloads/hyperspy/hyperspy/Hyperspy%20Notebook%20here.sh>`_
-in the :file:`/.gnome2/nautilus-scripts` folder in your home directory (create it if it does not exists) and make the executable to get the :menuselection:`Scripts --> Hyperspy QtConsole Here` and :menuselection:`Scripts --> Hyperspy Notebook Here` entries in the context menu.
+in the :file:`/.gnome2/nautilus-scripts` folder in your home directory (create it if it does not exists) and make them executable to get the :menuselection:`Scripts --> Hyperspy QtConsole Here` and :menuselection:`Scripts --> Hyperspy Notebook Here` entries in the context menu.